Would you lend yourself money?

 How would you judge your own character?

-If you want to put yourself in the lender’s shoes, one of the first things to do is to check your Equifax credit score.
+If you want to put yourself in the lender’s shoes, one of the first things to do is to check your credit score and credit report.
 This is free, secure and won’t leave a mark on your credit history.

 Your credit score is often one of the first things that lenders look at because it’s a way to see what a borrower is like at a glance.
 By checking your credit score you can see a snapshot of your own creditworthiness.

-It’s also important to remember that lenders only know what you’ve detailed on your application and what’s on your credit file.
+It’s also important to remember that lenders only know what you’ve detailed on your application and what’s on your credit freport.
 There is no room for excuses in this information, only the facts are there.

 Set aside any extenuating circumstances and sheer bad luck (if applicable) and start looking at yourself as just a number on paper.
 Consider the reasons behind any negative information on your application or your credit file and see whether or not they should count against your character.